Pulford & Poulton

 Welcome to the Pulford & Poulton Local History Group

 From its beginning in 2000 the History Group has maintained a programme of monthly talks from guest speakers on a host of local history topics.
+Although we have not been able to continue our full programme during the pandemic we are restarting talks in October, 2021.

 Visits to local places of interest also feature in the group’s programme.